shinrich/amc-ts-docs/ssl-api.en.rst

    Get the name of the server as specified by the client via the SNI extensions.
 If no server name is specified, NULL is returned.

-.. c:function:: TSSslContext TSSslCertFindByName(TSSslVConn svc, char *name)
+.. c:function:: TSSslContext TSSslCertFindByName(char *name)

    Look for a SSL context create from the :c:type:`ssl_multicert.config` file.
 Use the server name to search.

-.. c:function:: TSSslContext TSSslCertFindByAddress(TSSslVConn svc, struct sockaddr const*)
+.. c:function:: TSSslContext TSSslCertFindByAddress(struct sockaddr const*)

    Look for a SSL context created from the :c:type:`ssl_multicert.config` file.
 Use the server address to search.